 Fortunately, there are some programs to help both federal loan and private loan borrowers with repaying their loans and avoid default.
-The most importantly thing is that you should cast aside shameful thoughts on your student loans.
+The most important thing is that you should cast aside shameful thoughts on your student loans.

 On average, more than 65% of college graduates have debt related to student loans and more than 10% have around 100K weighing them down.